Tuesday, April 12, 2016

-Today’s menu was Vietnamese style, which consisted of spring rolls and stir fried rice.
+Today’s menu was the Vietnamese style, which consisted of spring rolls and stir-fried rice.
 To drink we relaxed with a Halida beer, the pride of Vietnamese beers.
-To help improve the ambiance of the place they played the music of Ella Fitzgerald, something that I was more than happy to listen to.
+To help improve the ambience of the place they played the music of Ella Fitzgerald, something that I was more than happy to listen to.

 ‘Will you take a photograph?’